pbberlin/tools/README.md

-A set of tools and utils for golang in conjunction with google app engine
+A set of tools and utils for golang in conjunction with google app engine and google datastore.
-Version 2
-Repo name: tools2, directory tools and renamed back